bradbunce/launchdarkly-lambda-logger/README.md

   - Initializes the logger with either a LaunchDarkly SDK key or an existing LaunchDarkly client instance
   - When using a SDK key, a new client will be created
   - When using an existing client, the logger will use that client instead of creating a new one
+  - The context must be a multi-context with both service and user contexts
   - Options:
     - `logLevelFlagKey`: Override the LD_LOG_LEVEL_FLAG_KEY environment variable
     - `sdkLogLevelFlagKey`: Override the LD_SDK_LOG_LEVEL_FLAG_KEY environment variable